interTwin-eu/itwinai/docs/index.rst

 .. toctree::
    :maxdepth: 2
    :hidden:
-   :caption: 📚 Integrated Use Cases
+   :caption: 📚 Scientific Use Cases

    use-cases/use_cases